linked34ce/project-iris/README.md

 # Project Iris

-This is a project for a (probably) first fan-made RPG of Nijigasaki High School Idol Club.
+This is a project for the fan-made RPG of Nijigasaki High School Idol Club.

+The story of the game is not related to the original one.

-Radical change of the original stories and character profiles would be included.
+It would include a radical change of character profiles and might have original characters.